-Unfortunately, his skill had never been academia, so he had sacrificed nights that bled into mornings toiling away at his studies and had spent ages refining his skill with the bow.
+Unfortunately, his skills had never been academia, so he had sacrificed nights that bled into mornings toiling away at his studies and had spent ages refining his skill with the bow.
 But his hard work paid off.
-At the age of eighteen, he achieved his first goal and readied his mind for his next of falling in favor with the prince.
+At the age of eighteen, he achieved his first goal and readied his mind for his next goal: falling in favor with the prince.

 But when Trystan had first laid eyes upon Prince Olivier Chance, he felt his stomach turn with disgust.
 He’d never seen such a disrespectful, apathetic, spoiled person in his entire life.
 The king and queen had allowed Olivier’s grievances—perhaps out of pity—and his ill traits had festered.

 Surely, Trystan had thought, this person would become the worst puppet king of Aries in history.
 The worst thing was that the prince seemed to know this but didn’t seem to care.
-How could he work with this, Trystan had fumed to himself with utter disdain.
+How could he work with this?, Trystan had fumed to himself with utter disdain.
 What was the point?
-All of his efforts up until this point has been fruitless.
+All of his efforts up until this moment had been fruitless.

-But then that very same spoiled person had swept into Trystan’s jail cell when he had been framed and unjustly accused.
-It befuddled Trystan’s mind at the time as Olivier had no reason to offer aid.
-In fact, Olivier had every reason to believe the verdict and accusations.
+But then that very same spoiled person had galantly swept into Trystan’s jail cell when he had been framed and unjustly accused.
+It had befuddled Trystan’s mind at the time since Olivier had no reason to offer aid.
+In fact, Olivier had every reason to believe the verdicts and accusations.
 Why would someone so careless and apathetic reach out to another person they barely knew?

-“Take it goal-by-goal,” were the words his parents had sent him off with a week before his departure.
-It was clear that they didn’t want him to leave and Trystan himself had been apprehensive of leaving, so their words had been a comfort.
+“Take it goal-by-goal,” were the words his parents had sent him off with a week before his departure from Aries with the prince.
+It was clear that they didn’t want him to leave and Trystan himself had been apprehensive of his own dpearture, so their words had been a comfort.

 As Trystan watched Olivier through their journey from Aries to Sagittarius to Ophiuchus to Libra to Capricorn, he came to three conclusions about the prince.

 First, Olivier actually enjoyed the company of others.
-It all seemed very convoluted, but despite his snappish words, he often sought out crowded areas and would engage in casual conversation with locals.
+It all seemed very convoluted, but despite the prince’s snappish words, he often sought out crowded areas and would engage in casual conversation with locals.

 Secondly, Olivier loved conductors.
 Not the weaponized kind, but general conductors.
 He often spent hours talking about the newest inventions even if they were sub-par.
 Trystan himself enjoyed listening to passionate people speak so he enjoyed the spiels-turned-rants fully.

 Most importantly, however, Olivier still hadn’t fully understood the importance of sacrifice.
-No, the necessity of sacrifice.
-He wanted everything and refused to lose anything—and this did not apply to acts of selfishness but to acts of altruism and selflessness as well.
+No, the necessityof sacrifice.
+He wanted everything and refused to lose anything—and this did not apply to acts of selfishness but also to acts of altruism and selflessness.
 Food, service, knowledge, giving aid, anything.
 Olivier wanted it all.
 It was not quite spoiltry, not quite naivety, not quite greed nor kindness.
 Trystan couldn’t quite think of a word for it.

-Even now while wearing the face of a Capricornian who towered over him, Trystan could see it in Olivier’s eyes.
-The fear of losing something, the refusal to give up something.
-The incident with the medical train had further proved that to Trystan as did the revelation of the existence of True Conductors.
+Even now Trystan could see it in Olivier’s eyes despite the latter now wearing the face of a Capricornian who towered over him.
+‘It’ being the fear of losing something, the refusal to give up something.
+The incident with the medical train had further proved this to Trystan as did the revelation of the existence of True Conductors.

 How such a secret had evaded him for so long, Trystan didn’t know and was ashamed of it.
 A small part of him still wondered if perhaps it was all some Capricornian ploy.
 But…

-Trystan had stumbled upon the prince speaking to himself quite a number of times but always attributed it to the prince thinking out loud.
+Trystan had stumbled upon the prince speaking to himself quite a number of times these past months.
+However, he’d always attributed it to the prince thinking out loud.
 He’d assumed the habit would go away with age.
-Regardless, he was a royal guard.
+Besides, he was a royal guard.
 Therefore, his duty was not to question or object, merely obey and advise if necessary.
 And guide.

 The Capricornians appeared to be very fond of all forms of smoking—be it v-cigarettes or normal cigarettes or cigars.
 This led to the entire train cabin smelling of it.
 Olivier bore with it for a surprising amount of time but eventually gave in and requested for Trystan to have them move to a different cart.